giovanebribeiro/devcontainers-dotfiles/README.md

-# devcontainers-dotfiles
+# dotshell

-The dotfiles for my [devcontainers](https://containers.dev).
+The dotfiles for my shell configurations files (bashrc, zshrc, etc), which I use for my [devcontainers](https://containers.dev).
 The inspiration came from this [amazing](https://github.com/matheusfvesco/devcontainers-dotfiles) project.

 ## Pre-requisites